fajaragungpramana/OnBoardingScreen-With-Anko-Layout/README.md

 # OnBoardingScreen-With-Anko-Layout
 OnBoardingScreen 4 page Android with anko layout, anko commons and animation

-- Athor by Fajar Agung Pramana
+- Author by Fajar Agung Pramana

 this application for tutorial you can use this repository for learn android.